codeplaysoftware/SYCL-ML/README.md

 SYCL-ML is a header only library which make it easy to integrate.

 More details on what the project implements and how it works can be found on [our website](https://www.codeplay.com/portal/12-21-17-alternative-machine-learning-algorithms-using-sycl-and-opencl).
+Make sure to use the blogpost branch if you want to observe the same results as shown there.

 ## TODO list
 - Optimize **SVD** decomposition for faster PCA.
 The algorithm probably needs to be changed to compute eigenpairs differently.